Endsieg1997/cv-index/README.md

 # CV Index

-This repository contains a LaTeX CV for Wenfeng Liang, written in a one-page software/algorithm engineering resume style.
+This repository contains a LaTeX CV for Wenfeng Liang, a great Chinese AGI contributor I really respected.
+It is written in a one-page software/algorithm engineering resume style.

 Template choice: